kasom/ESP32OBD2/README.md

   esp32s3.menu.PartitionScheme.large_spiffs_16MB.upload.maximum_size=4718592`

 **Flashing from pre-compiled binary**
-- Unpack the zip file from the *Release*
+- Unpack the zip file from the *Release*.
-- Use esptools to flash
+- Use esptools to flash.

   `~/esptool/esptool.py --chip esp32s3 --port USBPORT --baud BAUD --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 80m --flash_size 16MB 0x0 ESP32OBD2.ino.bootloader.bin 0x8000 ESP32OBD2.ino.partitions.bin 0xe000 boot_app0.bin 0x10000 ESP32OBD2.ino.esp32s3.bin 0x910000 ESP32OBD2.littlefs.bin`

 **Updating**
-- To update the firmware, put `ESP32OBD2.ino.esp32s3.bin` or `ESP32OBD2.ino.bin` on the SD card
+- To update the firmware, put `ESP32OBD2.ino.esp32s3.bin` or `ESP32OBD2.ino.bin` on the SD card.
-- To update the LittleFS, put `ESP32OBD2.littlefs.bin` on the SD card
+- To update the LittleFS, put `ESP32OBD2.littlefs.bin` on the SD card.

 **Logging of incoming CAN messages via UDP**
 - Create `wifissid.txt`, `wifipass.txt`, `loghost.txt` and `logport.txt` on an SD card.
-Contains `WiFi SSID`, `WiFi password`, `UDP log server's IP` and `UDP log server's port` respectively
+Contains `WiFi SSID`, `WiFi password`, `UDP log server's IP` and `UDP log server's port` respectively.
-- Can be disabled by commenting out `#define UDP_LOG` in `config.h`
+- Can be disabled by commenting out `#define UDP_LOG` in `config.h`.

+**CAN bus monitor mode**
+- When the car is off, press the boot button on the back to switch to CAN bus monitor mode.
+- Incoming messages will be displayed on screen and logging via UDP (if enabled).

 **Adapting to other cars**
-- Edit gateway authentication functions in `auth.ino` and `data/firmware/auth.js`
+- Edit gateway authentication functions in `auth.ino` and `data/firmware/auth.js`.
-- Edit list of requests, expected responses and how to interpret it in `data/firmware/display.js`
+- Edit list of requests, expected responses and how to interpret it in `data/firmware/display.js`.

 **Hardware**
-- ESP32S3-8048S050 (5 inch, 800x480 LCD, 16MB flash, 8MB PSRAM)
+- ESP32S3-8048S050 (5 inch, 800x480 LCD, 16MB flash, 8MB PSRAM).
-- CAN bus transceiver module (3.3V)
+- CAN bus transceiver module (3.3V).
-- OBD2 to Mini USB cable
+- OBD2 to Mini USB cable.
-- Mini USB breakout board
+- Mini USB breakout board.

 **Wiring**
-- Remove the 120 Ohm resister between CAN-H and CAN-L from the CAN bus transceiver (if available)
+- Remove the 120 Ohm resister between CAN-H and CAN-L from the CAN bus transceiver (if available).
-- Connect pin 6 and pin 14 of OBD2 connector to CAN-H and CAN-L of the transceiver, respectively
+- Connect pin 6 and pin 14 of OBD2 connector to CAN-H and CAN-L of the transceiver, respectively.
-- Connect pin 14 of OBD2 connector to CAN-L of the transceiver
+- Connect pin 14 of OBD2 connector to CAN-L of the transceiver.
-- From P4 of ESP32S3 board, connect IO17 and IO18 to TX and RX of the transceiver, respectively
+- From P4 of ESP32S3 board, connect IO17 and IO18 to TX and RX of the transceiver, respectively.
-- Connect supply power/ground
+- Connect supply power/ground.

   ![Wiring](docs/wiring.png)
   ![Wiring 1](docs/wiring1.png)